iastro-pt/sBART/docs/index.rst

 =================================

 .. warning::
    The docs are still under construction.
-Thread carefully, as they are neither complete nor well written
+Thread carefully, as they are not complete

 Check out the :doc:`guide` section for further information.